 Each fader strip has two programmable buttons.
 There are two programmable button "windows" within the Input Tab associated with each input channel.
 To program a button, click in the desired button window or press and hold the button until the Channel X - Pgm Button Y screen pops up.
-Select the desired function from the list by clicking on it, then click the SETbutton on the pop-up window to confirm.
+Select the desired function from the list by clicking on it, then click the SET button on the pop-up window to confirm.

-If your choice was "Take A Source" then the Source list pops up when you click the SET button to allow you to choose the desired source.
+If your choice was "Take A Source" then the Source list pops up to allow you to choose the desired source.